 The Company's main source of funding has been the issuance of equity securities for cash through private placements.
-The Company's continuing operation is dependent on the ability of the Company to obtain the necessary financing to continue to explore the Star Project and any future projects, the existence of economically recoverable mineral reserves from each project and the proceeds of dispositions of its mineral interests.
+The Company's continuing operation is dependent on the ability of the Company to obtain the necessary financing to continue to explore the Ashley Project and the Star Project and any future projects, the existence of economically recoverable mineral reserves from each project and the proceeds of dispositions of its mineral interests.

-During the period ended April 30, 2016, cash flow used by operating activities was \$68,918 mainly due to promotion costs incurred to potential investors for the Company's private placement and general and administrative costs including salaries offset by proceeds received from the rental of equipment and the sale of camp supplies.
-Currently, the cash burn rate is approximately \$30,000 per month for general operating expenses.
-It is expected that the burn rate will increase to an estimate of \$175,000 per month for the first 2 months of the 2016 exploration season due to the airborne survey that has been planned for the Ashley Gold Mine.
+During the period ended July 31, 2016, cash flow used by operating activities was \$641,433 mainly due to exploration costs for the Ashley Project, promotion costs incurred to potential investors for the Company's private placements and general and administrative costs including salaries offset by proceeds received from the rental of equipment and the sale of camp supplies.
+It is expected that the Company will continue to incur a burn rate of \$250,000 per month for the upcoming months with the Company's drilling program in effect.

-At April 30, 2016, the Company had cash of \$663,740 which will be sufficient to meet current liabilities of \$49,807 due within one year.
-The working capital of the Company at April 30, 2016 is \$694,649.
+At July 31, 2016, the Company had cash of \$1,423,674 which will be sufficient to meet current liabilities of \$374,562 due within one year.
+The working capital of the Company at July 31, 2016 is \$1,218,882.